Nytra/NeosHeadlessCurbYourUndoManager/README.md

 A [NeosModLoader](https://github.com/zkxs/NeosModLoader) mod for [Neos VR](https://neos.com/) Headless Client that stops the headless from spawning more than one UndoManager in the world, which normally breaks Undo for everyone, but with this mod it will be fixed!

+It must be installed on the Neos Headless Client which is hosting the session for it to work.

+It will delete the extra UndoManager compoenent and then respawn all users, which will fix undo.
+It will only do this when the very first user joins the session.

 ## Installation
 1. Install [NeosModLoader](https://github.com/zkxs/NeosModLoader).
 1. Place [